 Atascosa is a somewhat small town located in the state of Texas.
 With a population of 5,993 people and two constituent neighborhoods, Atascosa is the 339th largest community in Texas.

 Because occupations involving physical labor dominate the local economy, Atascosa is generally considered to be a blue-collar town.
-44.83% of the Atascosa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Atascosa is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Atascosa who work in office and administrative support (14.69%), food service (8.64%), and sales jobs (8.07%).
+41.10% of the Atascosa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Atascosa is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Atascosa who work in office and administrative support (13.51%), management occupations (10.05%), and sales jobs (7.78%).

-Telecommuters are a relatively large percentage of the workforce: 12.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Atascosa telecommute to their jobs.
+Overall, about 11.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Atascosa has relatively fewer families with younger children, and/or college students.
 Combined, this makes Atascosa a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Atascosa in 2010 was $17,010, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $68,040 for a family of four.
+The per capita income in Atascosa in 2010 was $19,981, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $79,924 for a family of four.
 However, Atascosa contains both very wealthy and poor people as well.

 The most common language spoken in Atascosa is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and German.